 ECC.7.2.2 For User Sites, The Company shall procure that the Relevant Transmission Licensee entering and working on Transmission Plant and/or Apparatus on a User Site will work to the User’s Safety Rules.

-ECC.7.2.3 A User may, with a minimum of six weeks notice, apply to NGET for permission to work according to that Users own Safety Rules when working on its Plant and/or Apparatus on a Transmission Site rather than those set out in ECC.7.2.1.
-If NGET is of the opinion that the User's Safety Rules provide for a level of safety commensurate with those set out in ECC.7.2.1, NGET will notify the User, in writing, that, with effect from the date requested by the User, the User may use its own Safety Rules when working on its Plant and/or Apparatus on the Transmission Site.
-For a Transmission Site, in forming its opinion, NGET will seek the opinion of the Relevant Transmission Licensee.
-Until receipt of such written approval from NGET, the User will continue to use the Safety Rules as set out in ECC.7.2.1.
+ECC.7.2.3 A User may, with a minimum of six weeks notice, apply to the Relevant Transmission Licensee for permission to work according to that Users own Safety Rules when working on its Plant and/or Apparatus on a Transmission Site rather than those set out in ECC.7.2.1.
+If the Relevant Transmission Licensee is of the opinion that the User's Safety Rules provide for a level of safety commensurate with those set out in ECC.7.2.1, the Relevant Transmission Licensee will notify the User, in writing, that, with effect from the date requested by the User, the User may use its own Safety Rules when working on its Plant and/or Apparatus on the Transmission Site.
+Until receipt of such written approval from the Relevant Transmission Licensee, the User will continue to use the Safety Rules as set out in ECC.7.2.1.

 ECC.7.2.4 In the case of a User Site, The Company may, with a minimum of six weeks notice, apply to a User for permission for the Relevant Transmission Licensee to work according to the Relevant Transmission Licensee’s Safety Rules when working on Transmission Plant and/or Apparatus on that User Site, rather than the User’s Safety Rules.
 If the User is of the opinion that the Relevant Transmission Licensee’s Safety Rules, provide for a level of safety commensurate with that of that User’s Safety Rules, it will notify The Company, in writing, that, with effect from the date requested by The Company, that the Relevant Transmission Licensee may use its own Safety Rules when working on its Transmission Plant and/or Apparatus on that User’s Site.
 Until receipt of such written approval from the User, The Company shall procure that the Relevant Transmission Licensee shall continue to use the User’s Safety Rules.